umurdogann/search-web-app/README.md

 # Web Search App

-This is an app built with React, and you can access the live demo [HERE](https://web-search-app-cud.netlify.app/)
+This is an app built with React, and you can access the [LIVE DEMO HERE](https://web-search-app-cud.netlify.app/) &nbsp;

-&nbsp;

 # Objective and Outline

 You can access the objectives and outlines of this project [HERE](https://drive.google.com/file/d/1zlLAqVDAUyIjglnchIU77ejlCC3WmFYt/view)
 &nbsp;

 # How to run?